org-arl/fjage/src/sphinx/behaviors.rst

 Adding Behaviors
 ================

-.. note:: Work in progress
 .. highlight:: groovy

 Agent lifecycle
 ---------------

-When an agent is added to a container, it starts in the INIT state.
+When an `Agent`_ is added to a container, it starts in the INIT state.
 When the platform is running, agents in the INIT state are initialized by calling their `init()` method.
 An typical agent overrides this method and adds new behaviors to itself.

 After initialization, the agent moves to a RUNNING state.
 In this state, active behaviors of the agent are scheduled to run.
 A typical agent is associated with one agent thread, and various behaviors are cooperatively scheduled on this thread.
 Due to the cooperative nature of the behaviors, a poorly written behavior may block execution of all other behaviors of that agent.
 Developers should avoid long-running or blocking code in behaviors; if such code is needed, it is best to create a separate thread to run that code.